paulcheeba/chat-pruner/README.md

 - Shows the **last 200 messages** in your chat log.
 - Lets you **select multiple messages** and delete them all at once.
 - Lets you pick one message and **delete everything after it** in the log.
-- Respects permissions — GMs can delete all messages, players can only delete their own.
+- Respects permissions — only the GM can use this module.

 ---

 ## How to use it

 1. **Enable the module** in *Manage Modules* once it’s installed.
-2. Go to the **Chat Log** in Foundry.
+2. As the GM, go to the **Chat Log** in Foundry.
-3. Under the message input box, you’ll see two new buttons:
+3. Under the message input box, you’ll see a new button:
    - **Manage Chat** — opens the Chat Pruner window.
 4. In the Chat Pruner window:
    - Use the checkboxes to select messages and click **Delete Selected**.
    - Use the radio button next to a message to set it as an “anchor” and click **Delete After Anchor** to remove all newer messages.
+   - Click **About** (inside the window) to see a short description of the module.
 5. Confirm when asked — deleted messages are gone for good.

 ---